albanie/generator_tutorial/README.md

-This code accompanies the look-and-say generator [tutorial](http://blog.dublinsam.com/look-and-see-generator).
+The `look_and_say.py` file provides the code that accompanies the look-and-say generator [tutorial](http://blog.dublinsam.com/look-and-see-generator).